aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 };
 ```

-The following snippet loads an existing spreadsheet containing a Pie chart and renders the chart to an image while utilizing the **CustomSettings** class created above.
+The following snippet loads an existing spreadsheet containing a pie chart and renders the chart to an image while utilizing the **GlobalCustomSettings** class created above.

 ```c++
 #include <iostream>